andrewedstrom/andrewedstrom.github.io/_posts/2017-10-02-zap-foxyproxy.md

 ![foxyproxy3]({{ site.url }}{{ site.baseurl }}/assets/images/foxyproxy3.jpg).

-Feel free to add more patterns if you have multiple sites you want to analyze.
-It may be wise to just do this for one site at first and then test out whether its working.
+Hit **Save.** Feel free to add more patterns if you have multiple sites you want to analyze, but it may be wise to just do this for one site at first and then test out whether its working.

 Finally, if you want to you can click the **General** tab up top and give this proxy a name.
 When you're done, hit **Save.**